SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/equipment.md

   - image_path:  /assets/images/equipment/mesoSPIM_swc_1_lowres.jpg
     alt: "MesoSPIM"
     title: "MesoSPIM: whole-brain lightsheet imaging"
-    excerpt: "The MesoSPIM is a macroscope-based lightsheet microscope with axial sweeping of the beam waist, to allow for uniform resolution across large fields of view.
-       Whole mouse brains easily fit inside the microscope.
-At lower resolutions no tile scanning is required, making the microscope very fast.
+    excerpt: "The MesoSPIM is a macroscope-based lightsheet microscope which provides uniform 3D resolution of cleared organs such as mouse brains and kidneys.
+At lower resolutions no tile scanning is required to image a mouse brain, making the microscope very fast.
 The system is compatible with any clearing technique.
 Users are responsible for clearing their own samples, but we can provide protocols and advice.
+The system is best suited to long term projects rather than one-off imaging sessions.
+Users must be trained by the AMF to have access to the microscope.

       * [Project website](https://mesospim.org){: .btn .btn--primary}
     "